Sylvamo (SLVM) Bank of America 2025 Global Agriculture and Materials Conference summary

 Bank of America 2025 Global Agriculture and Materials Conference summary

-Large transformational M&A is riskier than smaller bolt-on deals; buyers in growth industries often overpay, while buyers in declining industries can benefit from discounts.
+Large transformational M&A is riskier than smaller bolt-on deals; buyers in growth industries often overpay, while buyers in declining industries may benefit from discounts.

-Successful acquisitions require a unique value-add that the current owner cannot provide; most acquisitions fail to deliver expected returns.
+Successful acquisitions require unique value-adds; most acquisitions fail to outperform the previous owner.

 Latest events from Sylvamo